kingjinho/DesignPattern/README.md

 ## Abstract

 The first design pattern that I encountered was Adapter Pattern which frequently used in developing android applications.
-When I first saw it, it was not only hard to read, but also it made me think "Why does this have to be done this way?"
+When I first saw it, it was not only hard to read and understand, but also it made me think "Why does this have to be done this way?"

-For example, let's talk about `creating an object` as an example to see what we can observe.
+Before we get into what is design pattern, let's talk about a real world case which is most likely to occur in your life.

+## Beginning of Story
+Suppose your project was to write an application that is shipped into a machine that manufactures various types of smartphones.

+Based on specifications and client's needs, you write an application with no errors, What a genius!

+Your job in this project was to write some code, which is triggered by button press.
+When a worker presses a button, It will assemble parts, test and dispense smartphone.

+`the code below` represents button in machine that manufactures smartphones based on types that they want, and `was your initial and final version`.

 ```kotlin
 class FactoryAtTexasAustin {